A-Listers Actresses, Singers, Athletes, and Models

 filler@godaddy.com

-We are an entertainment agency that provide top-quality Artists, such as Music Performers, Hollywood Actresses, & Models.
-We count with a roster of 900 artists involved in the industry.
-Fashion, Hollywood Movies, & Music Recordings were we are present in every angle and aspect of the business production.
+We are an entertainment agency who ensures top-quality Artists, such as Music Performers, Hollywood Actresses, & Models.
+We count with a roster of 1,200 artists in the industry involved in every aspect of the show business in Fashion, Hollywood, and Music where we are present in the daily lives of general public.

 “Criticism can feel like a failure, and my entire industry is based on criticism and praise.
 So you’ve got to become OK with it,” explains Emilia Clarke, in the latest episode of our Life Lessons.
 “If the movie’s no good and if the play gets terrible reviews, that’s fine – the making of it and getting to work with creative people is where I find my success.” she tells Jimenez Neubauer Torres.
 Emilia was born in London and grew up in Oxfordshire, the daughter of Jennifer, a high-flying executive at a management consultancy.
 My mum working 16 hours a day, travelling around the world.